shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ## Cloud distribution of pipeline configurations

-This guide walks through created a **centralized configuration**: a single copy of a pipeline configuration that is located in a shared network location and accessed by all users.
+This guide walks through creating a **centralized configuration**: a single copy of a pipeline configuration that is located in a shared network location and accessed by all users.
 But if your workforce is distributed across locations, it may not be feasible to share a single copy of a pipeline configuration.
 To address this scenario, you can use a **distributed configuration**, a pipeline configuration that's uploaded to Shotgun and automatically distributed to users and cached locally.
 You can [learn more about distributed configuration in our Core API developer documentation](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations).

 ## Working with more than one root folder